Monday, March 28, 2022

 Ad from Washington Herald November 1911

 Peter Cokinos became a naturalized citizen on November 3, 1913.
 Woodrow Wilson had been inaugurated, and legislation was in the works to deport and restrict immigrants - especially those from Southern Europe.
+At this point, no one in our family wanted to go back to Greece involuntarily.
+The men in our family were here to stay.

 Adam Cokinos found his bride Kalliope Condrackos in Philadelphia.
 He and “Katy” married there in 1912, and returned to Washington to raise their children.
 (Katy would introduce her sister Georgia to another Washington Greek, Steve Demas, and Steve gave George Cokinos a badly needed job in 1935, but that's another story.)
 In the meantime Adam and Katy added three girls to the Cokinos family: Jean, Mary and Thetis.